Skip to main content

 Tips to lower your DTI

-If you aren’t happy with your current DTI, remember it isn’t a fixed number, and you can lower it by either increasing your monthly income or decreasing your existing debt.
-Whether you’re having trouble getting approved for a loan or are facing high interest rates, trying out these tips to reduce your DTI may help.
+If you aren't happy with your current DTI, remember it isn't a fixed number.
+You can lower it by either increasing your monthly income or decreasing your existing debt.
+Whether you're having trouble getting approved for a loan or are facing high interest rates, these tips may help reduce your DTI:

 • Compare your credit card interest rates and pay down ones with the highest rates first.